wlandau/remakeInPackage/README.md

 # The results

-After installing the package and putting `remake.yml` and `remakeLoadPackage.R` in my current working directory, a call to `remake::make()` completes normally.
+After building and installing `remkeInPackage` and putting `remake.yml` and `remakeLoadPackage.R` in my current working directory, a call to `remake::make()` completes normally.

 ```
 > library(remake)